Every chemistry major must complete 3 credits of additional laboratory work. To fulfill this requirement, students can choose from:

-In order to enroll in any of the directed study courses below, you must first find a research advisor who will sponsor you to work in his or her lab for the semester.
+To enroll in any of the directed study courses below, you must first find a research advisor who will sponsor you to work in his or her lab for the semester.
 Together, the professor and the student will agree on a study plan and determine the number of credits to be earned.
-Finally, you must complete a Chemistry Research Authorization Form and return it to Dr. Cheri Barta (Room 8442 Chemistry Building).
+Finally, you must complete a Chemistry Research Authorization Form and submit it online.

 Directed Study Courses